-Heart rate variability.
+Heart Rate Variability.
 Participants' autonomic function was assessed by the analysis of HRV over a 24-hour period.
 The normal resting heart rate in healthy individuals varies dynamically from momentto-moment.
 HRV, which was derived from the ECG, is a measure of these naturally occurring beat-to-beat changes in heart rate and is an important indicator of health and fitness.
-HRV is influenced by a variety of factors, including physical movement and sleep and mental activity and is particularly responsive to stress and changes in emotional state.85 The analysis of HRV can provide important information relative to the function and balance of the autonomic nervous system, and decreased HRV is a powerful predictor of future heart disease, increased risk of sudden death and all-cause mortality.86-90 In this regard, HRV is becoming increasingly used as a noninvasive screening tool to identify at-risk individuals.91 In this study, HRV analysis was performed for 3 main purposes: (1) to compare average heart rate during the officers' daily activities vs during the intense stress of the scenarios; (2) to obtain a detailed, real-time record of the beat-to-beat changes in officers' heart rates as they occurred in response to different activities performed and emotions experienced during the scenarios; and (3) to analyze officers' autonomic nervous system function and health and determine if there were individuals in the group who were depleted and at higher risk of disease or premature mortality.
+HRV is influenced by a variety of factors, including physical movement, sleep, and mental activity, and is particularly responsive to stress and changes in emotional state.47 The analysis of HRV can provide important information relative to the function and balance of the ANS, and decreased HRV is a powerful predictor of future heart disease, increased risk of sudden death, and all-cause mortality.84-88 In this regard, HRV is becoming increasingly used as a noninvasive screening tool to identify at-risk individuals.89 In this study, HRV analysis was performed for three main purposes: (1) to compare average heart rate during the officers' daily activities vs during the intense stress of the scenarios; (2) to obtain a detailed, real-time record of the beat-to-beat changes in officers' heart rates as they occurred in response to different activities performed and emotions experienced during the scenarios; and (3) to analyze officers' ANS function and health and determine if there were individuals in the group who were depleted and at higher risk of disease or premature mortality.

 Analysis of HRV was performed from 24-hour ambulatory ECG (Holter) recordings on the subgroup of 27 officers.
 Three-channel Holter recorders (Del Mar Avionics, Irvine, California) were used for the data collection.
-Officers wore the recorders for 24 hours at 3 time points in the study (baseline, first scenario day/ pre-training, and second scenario day/post-training).
+Officers wore the recorders for 24 hours at three timepoints in the study (baseline, first scenario day/pre-training, and second scenario day/post-training).
 The recorders were connected when the officers arrived at the baseline data collection or scenario training site.
-At that time, participants were given a log in which they were asked to record the times of major activities in which they engaged and any significant changes in physical activity or emotional states they experienced throughout the day and night.
+At that time, participants were given a login so they could record the times of major activities in which they engaged and any significant changes in physical activity or emotional states they experienced throughout the day and night.
 During the scenarios, officers' activities were observed and logged by an experimenter.
 All analysis was carried out at the HeartMath Research Center using DADiSP/32 digital signal processing software.
-Autonomic function was assessed in keeping with the International Task Force Report, which standardized the nomenclature, analysis methods, and definitions of the physiological and pathological correlates of HRV measures.88
+Autonomic function was assessed in keeping with the International Task Force Report, which standardized the nomenclature, analysis methods, and definitions of the physiological and pathological correlates of HRV measures.
+86

-Blood pressure.
-Blood pressure was measured at baseline for all study participants, as well as before and immediately after each scenario.
-For the baseline and pre-scenario measures, 3 left-arm readings were obtained at intervals of 2 minutes apart and the average of the last 2 readings was used as the reported value.
-For the post-scenario measure, 1 reading was obtained as soon as the scenario ended.
+Blood Pressure.
+BP was measured at baseline for all study participants, as well as before and immediately after each scenario.
+For the baseline and pre-scenario measures, three left-arm readings were obtained at intervals of 2 minutes apart, and the average of the last two readings was used as the reported value.
+For the post-scenario measure, one reading was obtained as soon as the scenario ended.